pensjonatus/flash-fiction/blog/open-the-door.md

 ---
-title: 'Open the Door'
+title: Open the Door
 date: '2014-03-12'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 The sound of someone banging on my door awoke me from fitful sleep.
 It was the